mih/Psignifit-3.x/doc-src/BAYESINTRO.rst

 posterior distribution, because it is the distribution of parameters *after* taking into accout the information contained in the data.

 In this section, we will mainly explain how to specify the prior probability distribution in psignifit.
-The section `Specification of Models for Psychometric functions`_ explains in considerable detail how the term :math:`P(\mathcal{D} | \theta)` is specified in psignifit.
+The sections :doc:`/DESIGN` and :doc:`/PSYCHOMETRICFUNCTIONS` explain in considerable detail how the term :math:`P(\mathcal{D} | \theta)` is specified in psignifit.

 Specification of prior distributions
 ------------------------------------